-If you happen to be thinking of adoption, I think the best way to start the process of it being a thought/dream percolating in your head to making it a reality, you may want to try one of the below tips.
-These are based on the three questions I am asked the most often by people considering this journey.
-Of course, we all have our journeys ahead of us when becoming parents; this is a just a few I learned along the way to expand our family.
+If you happen to be thinking of adoption, I feel the best way to start the process and get the wheels turning from a thought/dream percolating in your head to a reality is to start with at least one step.
+The below tips are based on the three questions I am asked often by people considering adoption.
+Of course, when becoming parents we are all on our own unique journeys; these are a few steps I learned along the way when we expanded our family through adoption.

 How did we first get started?